WHAT TO SEE AT TEGUISE OLD TOWN? WHEN IS THE MARKET AT TEGUISE? IS TEGUISE WORTH A VISIT DURING A TRIP TO LANZAROTE?

 At this location once stood the former monastery of San Francisco de Miraflore, founded in the 16th century.
 After the fire of 1618, only the church remained.
 It now houses the Museum of Sacred Art, which can be visited if you are in Teguise.

-The Museum is a faithful reflection of an artistic past that incorporates current Andalusian trends and influences of the New Continent alike by means of a unique collection of paintings, sculptures and jewellery.
+The Museum is a faithful reflection of an artistic past that incorporates current Andalusian trends and influences of the New Continent alike using a unique collection of paintings, sculptures, and jewelry.

-As for a bit of history, the Fransiscan monks whom had settled in Famara (a highly vulnerable piracy area) in the beginning of the XV century decided to move to Teguise to custody the monastery until 1835.
+As for a bit of history, the Franciscan monks who had settled in Famara (a highly vulnerable piracy area) at the beginning of the XV century decided to move to Teguise to custody the monastery until 1835.

 Location: here